codecov/example-python/README.rst

 1. Make sure coverage is enabled.
 See Enabling Coverage
 2. You may need to run ``coverage combine`` before running Codecov.
 3. Using Docker?
-Please follow this step: `Testing with Docker: Codecov Inside Docker <https://github.com/codecov/support/wiki/Testing-with-Docker#codecov-inside-docker>`_.
+Please follow this step: `Testing with Docker <https://docs.codecov.io/docs/testing-with-docker>`_.

 Can I upload my ``.coverage`` files?
 ------------------------------------